Trucco: Rules and equipment

 The English rules, as of 1884 (and republished intermittently until at least 1916), called for a circular playing area at least 8 yards across (often considerably larger), with the rotating-ring port fixed in the center.
 This was mounted, almost flush with the ground, on a stake (which might be attached to a buried board for additional stability), and was required to turn freely.
 Each player used a single ball, smooth, spherical, typically made of lignum vitae or boxwood, and weighting 3–5 lb.
-A ball in-play was manipulated only with a mace (cue), which was long, wooden, and had an curved iron head like a giant spoon.
+A ball in-play was manipulated only with a mace (cue), which was long, wooden, and had a curved iron head like a giant spoon.
 The game did not involve any un-"owned" s; every ball in play was that of a player.
 Unlike some other forms of ground billiards and indeed of trucco itself, the late English game did not involve a pin target, had a turning instead of stationary port, and required not the rolling of balls along the ground, but rather the tossing of them with the maces.
 Formal competition was presided over by an umpire, who bindingly settled any scoring disputes.

 The game required two players, or more but divided into two teams, and was played to a predetermined number of points (typically 15 or 21); whichever player or team reached this score was the victor.
 The nature of the scoring system would have been conducive to three or more directly competing players (more than two sides), but Enquire Within does not lay out such a variation.